NURSING students from the Inverness area are teaming up with counterparts from Israel during a summer exchange visit.

-Adrienne Shaw, Sarah Anderson and Lucy Halls are “buddying” up with three student nurses from Nazareth: Ashwak Mukataran, Areej Habib and Ahmad Khatib.
+Gillian Fyvie, Sarah Smith and Emma Peacock are “buddying” up with three student nurses from Nazareth: Rajaa’ Hanna, Narmin Mustafa and Rani Odeh.

-The Arab-Israelis arrived in Scotland on 6 July, and will spend three weeks in the country - based at Raigmore Hospital in Inverness for the first two weeks and Western Isles Hospital in Stornoway in the third week.
+The Arab-Israelis arrived in Scotland on Saturday, and will spend three weeks in the country, based at Raigmore Hopsital in Inverness.

-Irene Murray, one of the University’s Teaching Fellows, has been working with Dr Amal Khazin, Director of Nursing Education at the Nazareth Hospital in Israel, to set up the exchange project which began in July 2013.
+Irene Murray, one of the University’s Midwifery teaching fellows, has been working with Dr Amal Khazin, Director of Nursing Education at the Nazareth Hospital in Israel, to set up the exchange.

 “Three of our third-year nursing students have volunteered to be ‘buddies’ to the visitors.
 In turn they will be supported by their mentors who are NHS Highland registered nurses.”

-She added: “The Nazareth students will have opportunity for a wide variety of nursing experience.
-They will not be participating in the delivery of healthcare but are looking forward to observing first-hand a different system of healthcare, and discovering how evidence-based practice, person-centred care and quality improvement is integrated into the day-to-day care of the patient”.
+She added: “The Nazareth students have asked for surgical nursing experience.
+They will not be participating in the delivery of healthcare but are looking forward to observing first-hand a different system of healthcare, discovering how evidence-based practice is integrated and how professionalism is expressed.”

-The students had the opportunity to work on placement at the Nazareth Hospital where they benefitted from cultural insights into the delivery of healthcare within the multicultural, multi-ethnic society of Israel.
+She added that in 2014 University of Stirling nursing students will have the opportunity to engage in a reciprocal placement at the Nazareth Hospital.
+There they will benefit from cultural insights into the delivery of healthcare within the multicultural, multi-ethnic society of Israel.

-The School, which opened in 1924, along with the Hospital, is a distinctively Christian organisation although around 70 per cent of its female students are Moslem.
+* The School, which opened in 1924, along with the Hospital, is a distinctively Christian organisation although around 70 per cent of its female students are Moslem.
 It was the current Director of Nursing Education, Dr Amal Khazin, who initiated this Exchange Project with the aspiration that the experience would “broaden perspectives, change thinking, facilitate acceptance of differences, ‘make peace with others and self’, and increase student motivation to study and ‘do something different’”.
-Since her suggestion was made at the end of 2012 her ideas have been taken forward by Irene Murray, Teaching Fellow on the Highland Campus of the University of Stirling.
-Irene, who previously served in Nazareth over many years as a midwife, midwifery tutor and in management roles, is very much enjoying the re-kindling of the ‘Nazareth connection’ and providing this unique international exchange opportunity for student nurses.
+Since her suggestion was made at the end of 2012 her ideas have been taken forward by Irene Murray, Teaching Fellow (Midwifery) on the Highland Campus of the University of Stirling.
+Irene, who previously served in Nazareth over many years as a midwife, midwifery tutor and in management roles, is eagerly looking forward to re-kindling the ‘Nazareth connection’.